ShaistaShabbir-prog/AIX/README.md

 Ensure you have the following tools and libraries:

 - [Python 3.10](https://www.python.org/downloads/)
-- [Anaconda](https://www.anaconda.com/products/individual) (for managing dependencies and environments)

 ### Required Packages

-To run the project, we have a `environment.yml` file that contains all the necessary packages for the environment.
+To run the project, we have a `requirement.txt` file that contains all the necessary packages for the environment.
 You can create the environment using this YAML file.

 ### Steps to Run the Project